ufidon/netpro/lectures/mod3/httpserver.md

     - invoke WSGI callables for HTTP requests
     - the WSGI callables can be coded directly or plugged into web frameworks
   - web frameworks
-    - dipatch HTTP requests and handle abnormal requests default such as
+    - dispatch HTTP requests and handle abnormal requests default such as
       - 404 Not Found
       - 405 Method Not Allowed
       - 501 Not Implemented